-Interracial couples are not something we see often in media, either because people are still edgy on that subject or because other things.
-But that’s not the point of this.
+Interracial couples are not something we see often in media, either because people are still touchy about the subject, or because other things.
+However, that’s not the point of this article.

-I wrote this article so I could share with you some of the interracial couples that exist in the Marvel and DC Universe, some of them are popular, some of them are unknown, and others we didn’t know a particular character was a person of colour.
+I wrote this piece so I could share with you some of the interracial couples that exist in the Marvel and DC Universe.
+Some of them are popular, some of them are unknown, and others we didn’t know a particular character was a person of colour.

 [Potential spoilers below]

-This couple became popular thanks to Netflix’ show Jessica Jones, but in comics, this pair has been married for more than 10 years, even having a daughter together named Danielle Cage (in honor of Danny Rand).
+This couple became popular thanks to Netflix’s Jessica Jones, but in the comics, this pair has been married for more than 10 years, and even have a daughter together named Danielle (in honor of Danny Rand).

-In comics, their relationship has not been an easy one, dealing with jealousy, insecurities, misunderstandings, the trauma Jessica experienced with Purple Man, among other things, but at the end of the day, they love each other above everything else.
+In the comics, their relationship has not been an easy one, dealing with jealousy, insecurities, misunderstandings, the trauma Jessica experienced with Purple Man, amongst other things.
+But at the end of the day, they love each other above everything else.

 She’s even taken his name.

-Although in the MCU they were together for a few episodes, it’s still unclear whether Marvel will follow the steps of their comic’s counterparts or not.
-However, one thing is sure, we will see them again in the Netflix’ new series The Defenders, premiering this August.
+Although in the MCU they were together for a few episodes, it’s still unclear whether Marvel will follow the steps of their comic counterparts or not.
+However, one thing is sure, we will see them again in the Netflix’s The Defenders this August.

-It’s canon that Linda Park-West is Korean-American television reporter for Keystone City.
+It’s canon that Linda Park-West is a Korean-American television reporter for Keystone City.

-In comics, the pair has deal with a lot, like Wally nearly being killed by the Black Flash and Linda being abducted with all of her memories erased, but it has been proven time after time how much in love they are and how deep is their relationship.
+In comics, the pair has dealt with a lot, like Wally nearly being killed by the Black Flash and Linda being abducted with all of her memories erased.
+However, it has been proven time after time how much they love one another, and how deep their relationship really is.

-Eventually, they got married and had twins, and even though the events in Infinite Crisis caused Wally to disappear, they still shared one last heartfelt moment.
+Eventually, the pair got married and had twins, and although the events in Infinite Crisis caused Wally to disappear, they still shared one last heartfelt moment.

-However, after they met and became friends.
-And after a series of events gained superpowers, and dubbed themselves Cloak (Tyrone) and Dagger (Tandy), to declare war on drug crime in combating drug-dealers and try to help runaway children.
+However, the pair met and became friends, and after a series of events the two gained superpowers, and dubbed themselves Cloak (Tyrone) and Dagger (Tandy), to declare war on drug crime in fighting drug dealers and trying to help runaway children.